Watch the full forecast

 Cold temperatures stick around through the weekend with highs in the mid to upper teens and lows near zero.
 Wind chills will be -5° to -25° most mornings, with the coldest morning happening Friday.

-Today: Mostly cloudy with a slight chance for snow.
-Highs in the mid-teens.
+Tonight: Mostly cloudy with a slight chance for snow.
+Lows in the single digits with below 0 wind chills.
 Winds: SW 5-15 G20 mph.

 Connect with 7 First Alert Meteorologists on Facebook and X: